GianSanPedro/KipuBankV3/README.md

 ## 5. Learning and Design Decisions

-During the development of **KipuBankV3**, the module�s key concepts were applied:
+During the development of **KipuBankV3**, the module's key concepts were applied:

 - **DeFi composability:** direct integration with Uniswap V2.
 - **Functional distribution:** removes centralized intermediaries.